Civil Defence Emergency Management Act 2002

 You could also call this:

 A Civil Defence Emergency Management Group has the power to do what is necessary to perform its functions.
 You can think of functions like jobs the group needs to do.
 The group can also give some of its jobs to its members, the Group Controller, or other people.
-The group can recruit and train volunteers to help with emergency tasks.
-The group can also do things like run training exercises, issue identification passes, set up warning systems, and provide equipment and facilities during an emergency.
-The group has the power to do other things that are necessary to follow a civil defence emergency management plan.
+The group can do things like recruit and train volunteers, conduct training exercises, and issue identification passes to help it do its job.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.